ave you ever pondered on how to start a food truck business in Cameroon? with the idea of getting closer to your customers or clients?

-Let's take a minute to think about this, everyone eats, everyone needs a place to eat, and regardless of the location, there is always somebody ready to buy food and eat.
+Let's take a minute to think about this, everyone eats, everyone needs a place to eat, and there is always somebody ready to buy food and eat regardless of the location.

 What is a Food Truck Business?

-Food truck businesses are scarce to find in less developed countries, but Nigeria, South Africa, Ghana and Kenya are well known to practice this business.
+Food truck businesses are scarce in less developed countries, but Nigeria, South Africa, Ghana and Kenya are well known to practice this business.

 In the case of Cameroon, it's kind of non-existent.
-This might be because some people have the idea but do not know how to go about it.
+This might be because some people have the idea but do not know how to do it.

-Meanwhile, food truck businesses are rather so popular in the developed world to an extent whereby some cities have been noted for their food truck scene.
+Meanwhile, food truck businesses are so popular in the developed world that some cities have been noted for their food truck scene.
 From its conception, the food truck business wasn't given a chance as it was considered unhealthy.
-But, today it has become a trend in the world.
+But, today, it has become a trend in the world.

 If you are pondering how to start a food truck business of your own and the cost to start a food truck in Cameroon, check out the steps and tips levelled below to help you get the ball rolling.
 But before we dive into the nitty-gritty of how to start a food truck business in Cameroon, let us look at its origin.